pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `leader-transfer-max-log-lag`

-+ The maximum number of missing logs allowed by the transferee in an attempt to transfer Raft leadership
++ The maximum number of missing logs allowed for the transferee during a Raft leader transfer
 + Default value: `10`
 + Minimum value: `10`

 ### `snap-apply-batch-size`

-+ The memory cache size when the imported snapshot file needs to be written into disk
++ The memory cache size required when the imported snapshot file is written into the disk
 + Default value: `10MB`
 + Minimum value: `0`
 + Unit: MB